MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ## Note for developers

-You are welcome and encouraged to try developing your applications using Insider builds of HoloLens.
+You're welcome and encouraged to try developing your applications using Insider builds of HoloLens.
 Check out the [HoloLens Developer Documentation](https://developer.microsoft.com/windows/mixed-reality/development) to get started.
 Those same instructions work with Insider builds of HoloLens.
 You can use the same builds of Unity and Visual Studio that you're already using for HoloLens development.

 ## Stop receiving Insider builds